niteshraj2310/Agroforestry/README.md

-## Why is there always a gate around cemeteries?
-Because people are always dying to get in.
+## Why can’t you hear a pterodactyl go to the bathroom?
+The p is silent.